 An impoverished blind masseur becomes a mercenary swordsman, to gain basic respect.
 The first of novelist Kan Shimozawa's Zatoichi series: 26 films, a TV series and a play, all but two starring controversial singer/producer/director Shintaro Katsu.
 First of six Zatoichi films directed by Kenji Misumi.
 The shrewd Zatoichi targets a yakuza-controlled village, because war with a neighboring town's smaller gang is brewing.
 The broke ex-masseur "Ichi" immediately wins big, by taking advantage of local bakuto's cheating, after they scoff at his asking to join a dice game.
 The larger horde, who have been given carte blanche by the local governor, summoned Zatoichi.
 Zatoichi hates the fact that he's become an outlaw, so he strikes up a friendship with the other gang's honorable hired samurai, who has TB.
-Written by

 Did You Know?